keyan-m/plutus-js-bridge/README.md

      of JSON files, where their filenames are used as the names of their repective generated functions.
 For instance, `path/to/makeDatum1.json`
      would result in a function named `makeDatum1` in Javascript.

-### 2. Installing the Library

-  5. Change directory to here:
-     ```bash
-     $ cd ~/plutus-browser-bridge
-     ```

-  6. Install this library into your Plutus project:
-     ```bash
-     $ cabal install /path/to/your/project
-     ```

-  7. Import the `PlutusBridge` module into one of your applications, and call `PlutusBridge.run` in its `main`.
-This function expects the output file, and a list of tuples—a mapping from the resulting Javascript function name to a sample value of your custom datum/redeemer.
-Refer to the [notes below](#notes-on-sample-values) for details about sample values.

-     Note that you should have `OverloadedString` extension activated in this `main.hs` file.

 ## Notes on Sample Values